iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 ``docker run -it --rm=true -v $HOME/.agave:/root/.agave -v `pwd`:/home iplantc/agave-cli bash``

 This launches a container running the latest release of the iPlant flavor of the ``agave-cli``.
-It mounts Agave's local "cache" directory and also mounts your **current working directory** under ``/home`` inside the container.
+It mounts Agave's local "cache" directory and also mounts the **current working directory** under ``/home`` inside the container.
+Check the contents of ``/home`` to see the contents of your host's filesystem.

 Retrieving your AWS credentials
 -------------------------------

-The iPlant team has created a set of credentials for each workshop attendee and stored it in the Agave document store.
-In the next steps, you will retrieve that information so it can be used later.
+The iPlant team has created a set of credentials for each workshop attendee and stored it in the `Agave document store<http://preview.agaveapi.co/documentation/tutorials/metadata-management-tutorial/>`_.
+In the next steps, you will retrieve that information yo can use it later.
 If you have your own AWS credentials you'd prefer to use, talk to the instructors and we'll get you set up.

 **Query the iPlant Agave metadata service**

-In the Agave CLI window, enter the following command, **substituting IPLANT_USERNAME for your own iPlant username**.
+In the Agave CLI window, enter the following command, **substituting IPLANT_USERNAME with your own iPlant username**.
 Pay careful attention to the use of single and double quotes!

 ``metadata-list -v -Q '{"name":"iplant-aws.dib-train-0923.IPLANT_USERNAME"}'``